hafizaina/100-days-of-code/log.md

 **Thoughts** The custom control portion of the Swift ios tutorial took a while, but I learned a lot of useful concepts.
 This is probably code I will need to come back and review on in the future.
 However, I did enjoy it and I think learning to make your own ios custom control is a very useful tool to have in your toolbox.

+### Day 7: April 26, 2017

+**Today's Progress**: After a 2 day hiatus (thankfully it wasn't longer), I have resumed the challenge.!
+Today, I didn't write any code at all.
+However, I did spend time analyzing the code that I wrote while following the tutorial to implement the custom control rating buttons since there were a lot of Swift concepts that I did not quite understand.
+Thus, I spend my time today reading up on the Swift language.
+Here's what I learned.
+The "?" after a variable type declaration denotes a variable of the specified type that can have an optional value.
+This mean that at any given point during the execution of the program, the variable can be valueless (or nil).
+You can access the underlying value of an optional variable using the '!' operator at the end of the variable name.
+This is called "forced unwrapping."
+The exclamation mark effectively says, "I know that this optional definitely has a value; please use it."
+If you define an optional variable without providing a default value, the variable is automatically set to nil for you.

+*Talk about if statements and forced unwrapping, optional binding, and implicitly unwrapped optionals (read the tab you have opened about "whats the point of implicitly unwrapped optionals??")*

+**Thoughts**

 **Link(s) to work**